chiphogg/cppcon-2023-au-units/hogg-cppcon-23.md

 Notes:

-For each integer size, and each conversion factor, there is some smallest value that would overflow.
+For each integer type's range, and each conversion factor, there is some smallest value that would overflow.
 We prevent the conversion when that value is small enough to be "scary".
 What's "scary"?
 Well, we definitely want people to feel confident using values less than 1000, because for those values they can't jump to the next SI prefix up.
 Our threshold gives some breathing room.
 It's over 2000, which lets us support conversion factors of a million in any 32-bit integer.
-Go ahead and initialize your hertz frequency with a megahertz value!
+Go ahead and initialize your integer hertz frequency with a megahertz value!

 If we trace the boundary between permitted and forbidden conversions, we get this _overflow safety surface_.
 The practical effect is that users feel empowered to choose the integer types that best